 GitOps is Continuous Delivery meets Cloud Native

-GitOps uses ideas drawn from DevOps and Site Reliability Engineering, that started with Martin Fowler’s comprehensive Continuous Integration overview in 2006.
-In some sense GitOps iterates on those original concepts.
+GitOps builds and iterates on ideas drawn from DevOps and Site Reliability Engineering, that started with Martin Fowler’s comprehensive Continuous Integration overview in 2006.

-As a methodology for CI/CD pipelines GitOps has been described as the holy grail of development processes.
-Because there is no single tool that can do everything required in your pipeline, this gives you the freedom to choose the best tools for the different parts of the pipeline.
+As a workflow for CI/CD pipelines GitOps has been described as the holy grail of development processes.
+Because there is no single tool that can do everything required in your CICD pipeline, GitOps gives you the freedom to choose the best tools for the different parts.
 You can select a set of tools from the open source ecosystem or from closed source or depending on your use case, you may even combine them.
-The most difficult part of creating a pipeline is glueing all of the pieces together.
+The most difficult part of creating a CICD pipeline is gluing all of the pieces together.

-Whatever you choose for your delivery pipeline, applying GitOps best practises with Git (or any version control) should be as an integral component of your process that will make building and adopting continuous delivery in your organization easier.
+Whatever you choose for your delivery pipeline, applying GitOps best practises with Git (or any version control) should be as an integral component of your process.
+Doing so will make the transition to continuous delivery easier.
 This is true not only from a technical point of view but also from a cultural perspective.